Product

 Scopes: treat tool access like production credentials

-Previews and proofs: make the agent’s work inspectable
+Previews and proofs: make the work inspectable

 Autonomy modeTypical scopeVerificationBest-fit workflows